puppetlabs/cisco_ios/README.md

   | tacacs_server | ok | not supported | not supported |ok | not supported |
   | tacacs_server_group | ok | ok | ok | not supported | ok |

   Cells marked with the * have deviations.
-See the section below.
+See the section below for details.

 ### Deviations
 #### network_interface
 ##### 2960
-The switch does not support the MTU on a per-interface basis, it does not support the following attributes: [link](https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst2960/software/release/15-2_2_e/configuration/guide/b_1522e_2960_2960c_2960s_2960sf_2960p_cg/b_1522e_2960_2960c_2960s_2960sf_2960p_cg_chapter_01001.html)
+The switch does not support the MTU on a per-interface basis.
+It does not support the following attributes: [link](https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst2960/software/release/15-2_2_e/configuration/guide/b_1522e_2960_2960c_2960s_2960sf_2960p_cg/b_1522e_2960_2960c_2960s_2960sf_2960p_cg_chapter_01001.html)
 * mtu
 #### network_trunk
 ##### 2960
-This device does not have native trunking, it does not support the following attributes: [link](https://learningnetwork.cisco.com/thread/75947)
+This device does not have native trunking.
+It does not support the following attributes: [link](https://learningnetwork.cisco.com/thread/75947)
 * ensure
 * encapsulation
 #### ntp_server